 MAIN DISCOVER BUNDORAN BROCHURE

-The 2018 Discover Bundoran brochure and Calendar of Events was officially launched on Monday 8th January 2018 at a ceremony at the Bundoran Community Centre.
-You can read about the launch here and see the photos from it here or watch the video of the launch here!
+The 2019 Discover Bundoran brochure and Calendar of Events was officially launched on Tuesday 15th January 2019 at a ceremony at the Bundoran Community Centre.
+You can read about the launch here, see the photos from it here or watch the video of the launch here!

 We want you to get around easily when you’re here!
 Here’s a map of Bundoran for you to download!

 Download Map of Bundoran